 In support of the Governor's Executive Order 33, the VPA's goal is to maximize the participation of small, womenowned and minority-owned businesses (SWAM's) in the procurement process.
-A new SWAM Procurement Plan, which sets the lofty goal of doubling SWAM business expenditures as a percentage of projected discretionary expenditures from 11.7% to 23.4% is in the process of being developed.
-The goal will include expenditures with prime contractors as well as subcontractors.
-Meeting this goal (and subsequently maintaining the level of participation) requires significant planning and participation in SWAM outreach events and activities as a tool for small business enhancement.
+Over the last two years, the VPA has successfully increased SWAM business expenditures as a percentage of discretionary expenditures from 11.7% to 35%.
+The VPA plans to continue to meet the 35% discretionary spending limit achieved in FY2009 during the upcoming biennium.
+Meeting this goal and maintaining the level of participation requires significant planning and participation in SWAM outreach events and activities as a tool for small business enhancement.